ray-project/ray/doc/source/advanced.rst

 Runtime Environments (Experimental)
 -----------------------------------
-Ray 1.4+ supports dynamically setting the runtime environment of tasks, actors, and jobs so that they can depend on different Python libraries (e.g., conda environments, pip dependencies) while all running on the same Ray cluster.
+On Mac OS and Linux, Ray 1.4+ supports dynamically setting the runtime environment of tasks, actors, and jobs so that they can depend on different Python libraries (e.g., conda environments, pip dependencies) while all running on the same Ray cluster.

 The ``runtime_env`` option is a (JSON-serializable) dictionary that can be passed as an option to tasks and actors, and to ``ray.init()`` and ``ray.client().connect()``.
 The runtime environment defines the dependencies required for your workload.